FindBullionPrices.com

 When you click on links to various merchants on this site and make a purchase, this can result in this site earning a small commission.
 More information about our affiliate programs can be found here.

-What is the edge notch on US Mint Gold and Silver Eagles?
+Anti-counterfeiting edge notch on US Mint Gold and Silver Eagles

 FindBullionPrices.com

-In June 2021, the US Mint added an anti-counterfeiting notch to the edge of annually minted coins like the American Eagle Gold and Silver coins.
+The most obvious overt feature that investors notice is the notch in the edge of the American Eagle Gold and Silver coins.
+In appearance, it looks as if one of the reeds was knocked off.
 The notches also appear also on the redesigned gold and silver American Eagles with Uncirculated (Burnished) and Proof finishes.
 This is one of the a“overt” security features added by the mint.
 Additionally, the mint has included “covert” anti-counterfeiting measures as well.

 Silver Eagle Edge Notch